This article looks are what to consider in terms of short type, size, material and little extra functions.

 Here’s what to consider when selecting running shorts:

 You need something that is moisture-wicking (draws sweat away from your body) and quick-drying.
 Synthetic materials such as polyester, or polyester/spandex/nylon blend work well.
-They also tend to be long-lasting and more durable than shorts made from natural fibres such as cotton.
-The other disadvantage of cotton shorts is that they retain moisture, leading to chafing very quickly.
+They also tend to be long-lasting and more durable than shorts made from natural

 Liner and Seams

 These exist so you don’t have to wear underwear, thus preventing chafing.
-However when running long distances it is recommended to also apply a lubricant, like Bodyglide, down there.
+However, when running long distances it is recommended to also apply a lubricant, like Bodyglide, down there.
 If you’re buying shorts from a reputable running company, chafing seams shouldn’t be an issue.
 Always do your dress rehearsal before a big run though, regardless of who made your shorts.

 If you can get a pair of shorts with a small zip-pocket (preferably right at the back), then go for it.
-The additional weight and cost of getting the pocket is worth it for being able to easily store and access a couple of gels, salts, iPods, etc. on runs.
+The additional weight and cost of getting the pocket are worth it for being able to easily store and access a couple of gels, salts, iPods, etc. on runs.

 The effectiveness of compression gear seems to depend on who is wearing it.
-Many people enjoy the ‘lightly massaging’ feeling of wearing compression shorts, and feel it aids with muscle recovery.
+Many people enjoy the ‘lightly massaging’ feeling of wearing compression shorts and feel it aids with muscle recovery.